yashu1wwww/Auto-Likes-for-All-Videos-in-YouTube-Playlist/README.md

 # Auto-Likes-for-All-Videos-in-YouTube-Playlist
 Auto Likes for All Videos in YouTube Playlist Using Localhost Using Selenium with python

+## It will also like all the popular uploaded videos.
+Just open the 'Popular Uploads' section of the channel, copy the URL, and replace it in the 20th line of the 'like.py' script.

 https://www.youtube.com/watch?v=FVumnHy5Tzo&t=1s&ab_channel=HelloWorld

 #Watch up to 3 minutes and 46 seconds, and then remain in the remaining part copying the part of the script and save it as l.py.
 The script is used to automatically like a particular YouTube video with multiple accounts